YasirKusay/meta_transcriptomics_pipeline_sample/README.md

 * Any control sequences and other sequences generated from the same lab environment as the input sequence (only if you want do perform decontamination)

 **Important: This program needs to use the modified KronaTools software (for the preprocessing and finalisation steps) and must be added to the path prior to the utilisation of the program.**
+**Also, make sure that you keep an eye out on the index sizes as they are massive and can exceed disk space.**